Patriots trade QB Jacoby Brissett to the Colts for WR Phillip Dorsett

 The Patriots sent quarterback Jacoby Brissett, a 2016 third-round pick, to the Colts for receiver and disappointing first-round pick Phillip Dorsett, according to ESPN’s Field Yates.
 The trade makes sense in some ways but it’s confusing in others.
 Here are the multiple layers to consider:

 • Does this mean something for Andrew Luck’s return date?
-The Colts have been overly secretive about Luck’s progress from shoulder surgery.
+He’s off the physically unable to perform list, but beyond that the Colts have been overly secretive about Luck’s progress from shoulder surgery.
 We don’t know if Luck will miss one game, six games, no games at all – there has been practically no information on his recovery.
 Acquiring Brissett could be a sign Luck will miss more games than the Colts would like … or perhaps they just got an interesting young quarterback for a receiver they didn’t want anymore.

+Colts QB Andrew Luck passed his physical at 3:15 this afternoon, allowing him to come off PUP list.
+Still unlikely to play Week 1.

 • Where does Dorsett really fit with the Patriots?
 Sure, New England lost Julian Edelman to a season-ending knee injury.
 They also are exceptionally deep at receiver, especially since undrafted rookie Austin Carr impressed in camp and the preseason.
 It’s hard to see where Dorsett will get any playing time, especially considering he has been disappointing with the Colts.
 However, when the Patriots acquire someone, there’s always a good reason.